Boko Haram rebels say Nigerian military offensive is failing

 Jonathan said last week he would free a number of Islamist suspects, mostly women and children, in what security sources believe was a move to build popular support.
 He has also offered an amnesty to insurgents who lay down their weapons but Shekau has shown no interest in proposed peace talks.

-Nigeria's military have been criticized by rights groups and western governments following accusations of extra-judicial killings, unlawful detentions and high civilian casualties.
+Nigeria's military have been criticised by rights groups and western governments following accusations of extra-judicial killings, unlawful detentions and high civilian casualties.

 The military denies it commits rights abuses and says civilians are killed because Boko Haram uses them as a shield.